mar10/wunderbaum/docs/tutorial/tutorial_filter.md

   filter: {
     autoApply: true, // Re-apply last filter if lazy data is loaded
     autoExpand: false, // Expand all branches that contain matches while filtered
-    branchMode: false, // Whether to implicitly match all children of matched nodes
+    matchBranch: false, // Whether to implicitly match all children of matched nodes
     connectInput: null, // Element or selector of an input control for filter query strings
     fuzzy: false, // Match single characters in order, e.g. 'fb' will match 'FooBar'
     hideExpanders: false, // Hide expanders if all child nodes are hidden by filter